SMarbella/Ukraine-Russian-War-Calculation-using-Google-Cloud/README.md

 # Ukraine Russian War Calculation using Google Cloud
 I used SQL to create queries that calculate the total and average numbers of casualties for both personnel and vehicles per day and per week.
 To visualize the results, I used Google Data Studio to create interactive line charts.
 They show the total number of casualties per vehicle and personnel type over time.

+The queries I created were these questions:
+- How many vehicles and personnel did Russia lose in total (May 1, 2022)?
+- What is the average number of each vehicle and personnel lost within a day?
+- What is the average number of each vehicle and personnel lost within a week?

 Dataset Source: https://www.kaggle.com/datasets/piterfm/2022-ukraine-russian-war?resource=download&select=russia_losses_personnel.csv

 According to Kaggle, the 2022 Russia Ukraine War dataset updates weekly.
 It includes data from February 25, 2022, to the present.
 I took the screenshots on  ‎May ‎1, ‎2022, so the visuals do not have the latest information.